 Just as with Weisweiler at Köln, Elkjær’s working relationship with Pointek had been at times volatile.
 Yet beyond football, they’ve gone on to forge a strong friendship together.

 A short and inauspicious time as head coach of Silkeborg IF and occasional forays into television work in his home nation aside, Elkjær has kept himself within the shadows of the European and global stage, a wonderfully evocative contrast to the still omnipresent Laudrup.
-That doesn’t change the fact, however, that he is one of the last of the truly great mavericks of football
+That doesn’t change the fact, however, that he is one of the last of the true mavericks of world football.

 By Steven Scragg @Scraggy_74